 What to wear in spring in Australia really depends on where you are and what you’re planning on doing.

-You won’t usually need coats, boots, hats or scarves (unless you’re heading inland to one of the regions that gets colder or you’re trying to find snow!)
+In Queensland, you won’t usually need coats, boots, hats or scarves unless you’re heading inland to one of the regions that gets colder or you’re trying to find snow elsewhere in Australia.

-Spring clothes in Australia are light and easy as you don’t want to overheat but equally you might want to throw on another layer.
-Something worth remembering is that air conditioning can be fierce in Australia so indoors and on trains it can feel cool even when it’s hot outside.
+Spring clothes in Australia are light and easy as you don’t want to overheat but equally you might want to throw on another light layer.
+Something worth remembering is that air conditioning can be fierce in Australia so indoors and on trains it can feel cool even when it’s hot outside, so always be prepared with a wrap or jumper.
+(Even in peak summer I’ve felt cold on trains here!)

 Protecting your skin from the spring sunshine